freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

 ## Conclusion

 After following these steps, you’ll have a Svelte component that displays a sorted table of time slots.
 This approach adapts well to any case where you want to preprocess and present structured data in a table.
 The editor shows the schedule neatly sorted by day and time, and users can interactively add slots.

 This extended example demonstrates how custom Svelte components in the Freon editor unlock many design and UX possibilities.
 Once you’re comfortable with this pattern, you can reuse it with any of the [External Component Box Types](/Documentation/Under_the_Hood/Editor_Framework/External_Component_Box_Types).

 Since external components are still experimental, we’re eager to learn how you plan to use them.
-If you decide to incorporate them, please reach out to the Freon team at info AT freon4dsl.dev or via GitHub—we’re happy to help.
+If you decide to incorporate them, please reach out to the Freon team at [info@freon4dsl.dev](mailto:info@freon4dsl.dev) or via GitHub—we’re happy to help.

 ## The Complete Svelte Component